Injured by Someone Driving a Ryder Rental Truck? Your Accident Case Works a Bit Differently than Most Others.

 While any commercial truck injury or fatality results in a complex legal situation, rental trucks add additional layers of complications that most people never consider.
 Unfortunately, the motivation that creates incentive for people to learn about this area of the law is usually a life-altering tragedy, the effects of which make it a less than ideal time to read up on it.

-Ryder Systems Profile
+An Overview of Ryder Systems

 Ryder Systems is the largest truck rental company in the United States, with more than 35,000 employees.
 In 2017, the company took in $7.3 billion.
 Ryder Systems makes the vast majority of its money by renting out its fleet of 35,133 trucks and vans to private individuals.
 People then drive those rented trucks almost 600 million miles in total around the country.